 3.4.
 Experimental design

-If a full factor experiment of 7 factors is carried out, there will be 23×32×62 = 2592 test schemes.
-Obviously, the amount of such experiments is too large.
-Because the personnel of each simulation are rearranged, there are random errors, so it is lack of the necessity of full factor experiment.
-Only the typical combination of each factor level needs to be tested.
-The study established a mixed-level orthogonal experiment: L36 (23×32×62), only 36 schemes were needed to be experimented.
-Run 10 simulations for each scenario to reduce errors.
-The experimental scheme design and the mean value of the results are shown in Table 6.
+A full factor experiment of 7 factors will yield 23×32×62 = 2592 test schemes.
+Clearly, this amount of experiments is too large.
+Because the participants in each simulation are rearranged, there are random errors, so a full factor experiment is unnecessary.
+Only a typical combination of each factor level needs to be tested.
+We establish a mixed-level orthogonal experiment: L36 (23×32×62), yielding only 36 schemes to test.
+We run 10 simulations for each scenario to reduce errors.
+The experimental scheme design and mean value of the results are shown in Table 6.

 Table 6.
 Orthogonal experimental design.